VincentToups/shadchen-el/README.md

 the stack.
 Documentation for each body is accumulated, along with the pattern associated with the body, into the function's complete documentation.

+The argument list of a `defun-match` form is syntactically equivalent to the body of a `list` pattern, so you can use `(tail pattern)` to match against the tail of the arguments passed in.